giannisyp/Bussness_Report_PowerBI/README.md

-# Report of a fictitious bussness with PowerBI
+# Report of a fictitious business with PowerBI

-In this project i follow a powerBI workflow to create an analysis of a fictitious bussness the steps i completed are bellow:
+In this project i follow a powerBI workflow to create an analysis of a fictitious business the steps i completed are bellow:

 1. Connecting and shaping the data (ETL)